biagolini/PythonAwsBedrockIntegration/README.md

 #### Key Points:
 - **Document Tags**: The tags `<DOCUMENT>` and `<TRANSCRIPTION>` structure the input as a formatted document and transcription.
 These tags help the model interpret that it’s working within a document-based structure, guiding it to "read" and analyze sections in a detailed, organized way.

-- **Output Format**: The prompt includes a predefined output format with `"PREFERRED_USER_ALIAS = ..."`.
-This output structure instructs the model to follow a consistent format in the response, ensuring that results are presented accurately.
+- **Output Format**: The prompt includes a predefined output format in a JSON-like structure `{"PREFERRED_USER_ALIAS": "DETECTED_NAME"}`.
+This output structure ensures consistency, making the response easier to integrate with other tools and platforms.

 Please refer to `prompt.txt` for the complete content of this template.